AaronBray/AaronBray.github.io/_posts/2025-10-30-billyjoel.md

 {% endhighlight bash %}
 <br>

-## As this machine details that a wordpress blog is being used lets check it out:
+## This machine details that a wordpress blog is being used, lets check it out:
 {% highlight bash %}
 wpscan --update
 wpscan -H